July Is Fibroid Awareness Month in Texas

 Join Us for Uterine Fibroid Awareness Month Events

-To kick off the first ever Fibroid Awareness Month in Texas, join leaders across the state for a series of Self-Care Fairs and hygiene drives.
-We’re bringing together health professionals and health advocates in Beaumont, Dallas, and Fort Worth for focused education, awareness, health professionals, screening options and more.
+To support Fibroid Awareness Month in Texas, join leaders across the state for a series of Self-Care Forums.
+We’re bringing together health professionals and health advocates across the state in multiple cities for focused education, awareness, health professionals, screening options and more.

 Contact us for more information on how to support this important series of events.